ovt12/Mongodb/README.md

 It allows you too separate from the physical host computer, users can run multiple OS instances on a single piece of hardware, saving a company time, management costs and physical space.
 - How have you used one?
+We ran servers on them for example apache